 This year’s theme for the Prairie Art Exhibit is “Prairie Creatures Great and Small”.
 Naturally, the Native American bison and prairie dogs come to mind.
 But don’t overlook smaller, but also critical critters such as songbirds, reptiles and all kinds of insects.

 Can you help prep the boards or install the exhibit?
-We’re organizing a prep party at the Country Life Center on Sunday, April 11, 1 to 5 pm, weather dependent.
-Another crew will seal boards and mount them between June 12 -24.
-Email Deb and she’ll contact you with details
+A crew is needed to seal boards and mount them between June 12 -24.
+Email Deb and she’ll contact you with details.

 Video Captures Iowa Pollinators at Work

 Our 2020 theme, “Pollinators,” focused attention towards prairie pollinators.
 Our community artists went crazy with more than 80 paintings of bees, butterflies, wasps, bats, hummingbirds and more.
 In this YouTube video, retired state park ranger Alan Carr takes us on a walk through the 9-acre prairie at the Henry A. Wallace Country Life Center.
 Watch as some of Iowa’s most common pollinators do their critical and fascinating work.